IBM/watson-voice-bot/README.md

 ### 2. Create the services and deploy the web app

-The next step is to deploy the application, we'll do this by running clicking the button below.
-A nice byproduct of doing doing this is that the services required (Speech-to-Text, Text-to-Speech, and Assistant) will be created automatically.
+The next step is to deploy the application, we'll do this by clicking the button below.
+A nice byproduct of doing this is that the services required (Speech-to-Text, Text-to-Speech, and Assistant) will be created automatically.
 Click the button below.

 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/watson-voice-bot.git)